Talk at TEDxCoconutGrove, March 2, 2018:

 At CPNM, research is combined with training a new breed of cross-disciplinary experts, whose research could be effectively translated into practice in the near future.
 By fostering close ties with medical institutions, bio-tech and high-tech companies, and government agencies, the Center will bring awareness of high-impact real-life problems, stimulate the creation of groundbreaking innovations and intellectual property (IP), trigger a new wave of high-technology start-ups and generate new high-end jobs in the South Florida region and in the Country.

-* Research in the Center is supported through grants from National Institute of Health (NIH), National Science Foundation (NSF), and Department of Defense (DoD), research awards from industry, awards from the State of Florida, and private donations.
+* Research in the Center is supported through grants from National Institutes of Health (NIH), National Science Foundation (NSF), and Department of Defense (DoD) agencies, Neuroscience Centers of Florida Foundation (NSCFF), research awards from industry, awards from the State of Florida, and private donations.

 Past Event: FIRST PERSONALIZED NANOMEDICINE SYMPOSIUM